 Here's what that looks like: A prospect asks, "Do you integrate with Marketo?"
 A chatbot responds with "Yes" or a link to a generic integration page.
 Alice responds: "Yes, we have a native, bi-directional integration with Marketo.
 Are you looking to sync custom objects, trigger campaigns based on website activity, or something else?
 Knowing your goal will help me point you to the right resources."
 That single follow-up question turns a data point into a discovery process.

 This new approach requires a new metric: the Agent-Qualified Lead (AQL).
 An AQL isn't based on a score — it's based on the substance of a conversation.
+The AQL is what Agentic Marketing looks like as a metric.
+Not a behavioral proxy for intent assembled from page views and email clicks.
+Evidence that an agent executed a real qualification conversation — under human governance, at the moment the buyer was ready to have it.
 It means a prospect engaged in a real dialogue, asked questions that signal genuine interest, and received answers that moved them forward.

 This is the handoff sales teams have always wanted.
 Instead of a contact record with a list of pages visited, they get a full conversation transcript — with identified pain points, key questions, and expressed needs already surfaced.
 It's the difference between a cold call and a warm introduction.